How To Make Your Amazon Book Description Stand Out

 If you don’t add this forward slash, it won’t work.

-If you want to modify your book description, you can simply copy and paste the codes from my example above.
+If you want to modify your book description, you can copy and paste the codes from my example above.

 What did these small HTML tags do?

-Lastly, I would recommend that you edit your book description in a text editor.
-Don’t do it directly online in your KDP dashboard.
+Lastly, I recommend editing your book description in a text editor.

 If you make a mistake or something is amiss, don’t worry.
 Just wait for your book to become live (usually only 6-12 hours) and try again.

-Once you get the idea of how to use these HTML tags, it only takes a few minutes to make your book descriptions stand out from the crowd and help attract book buyers’ attention.
+It only takes a few minutes to make your book description stand out from the crowd and help attract the attention of book buyers.

 Is there an easier way?